preons/docs/content/articles/designing-preons.md

 </div>
 ```

-#### High contrast colors
+## High contrast colors

-This is easy.
-I use the dark and light backgrounds from the opposite sides.
-So I'm not adding more colors to the palette in this one.
+I used the dark and light backgrounds from the opposite sides.
+So I'm not adding more colors to the palette here.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/high-contrast.png)

-#### Reduced high contrast colors
+## Reduced high contrast colors

-I reuse colors again here.
-I use the low contrast neutral colors, but in reverse.
-If we need to tweak those, now's the time.
+I reused colors again.
+I used the low contrast neutral colors but in reverse.

-It turns out my neutrals were too subtle, so I changed them a little to get more contrast.
+It then turned out my neutrals were too subtle, so I changed them a little to get more contrast.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/reduced-high-contrast.png)